NicodemusGurion/nicodemusgurion.github.io/_posts/What blood fractions can Jehovah’s witnesses take?.md

 Immunoglobulins are used for passive immunization in situations where immediate protection against a particular pathogen or toxin is needed, such as in cases of exposure to certain infections or after a suspected rabies exposure.
 They can also be used to treat certain immune deficiencies or autoimmune disorders.

+Immunoglobulins are transfered from mother to child in the womb.
+Also breast milk contains immunoglobulins, particularly IgA (Immunoglobulin A).
+These antibodies play a crucial role in providing passive immunity to the newborn, offering protection against infections in the early stages of life when the infant's own immune system is still developing.

 ### Fibrinogen

 Fibrinogen is a clotting protein that plays a crucial role in the formation of blood clots.
 When blood vessels are damaged, fibrinogen is converted into fibrin, forming a mesh-like structure that helps stop bleeding by forming a clot.